department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/Mobile_design_Round2/research-plan.md

 ### Research questions
 This research will help us answer:
-- Will Veterans understand the concept of the health apartment as shown in this design?
+- Will Veterans understand the concept of a centralized place to access their healthcare as shown in this design?
-- How would Veterans expect to get to the health apartment?
+- How would Veterans expect to get to the healthcare information?
-- What would they expect to see in their health apartment if they were logged in?
+- What would they expect to see in their My Health if they were logged in?
 Not logged in?
 - Will Veterans be able to accomplish the main health tasks related to appointments, secure messaging, pharmacy, and medical records with this design?
 - What is the Veteran perception of how the health apartment would fit into how they manage their health at the VA?